Christo-Kruger-BBD/SQL-Level-Up-DogGrooming/README.md

 # Dog Parlour Management System

 ## Description

 The Dog Parlour Management System is a software application designed to streamline the management of a dog grooming business.
 It provides functionality for managing customers, pets, appointments, employees, services, and payments.

+The Confluence for this project can be found [here](https://dogparlour.atlassian.net/wiki/x/-AAJ).

 ## Features